-- Verify the identity of the student. - Gather as much information as possible about circumstances surrounding a student's death abroad.
-Submit an Incident Report within 48 hours of incident. - DO NOT notify the student's family.
-An official representative of UTSA will do this. - Inform UTSA's Office of International Programs Executive Director - After hours: UTSA Campus Police: 210-458-4242 - UTSA's Office of International Programs will inform necessary UTSA personnel, including the Vice Provost of International Initiatives, the Vice President for Student Affairs, the UTSA Police Department, the Office of Communications and Public Affairs as well as the Office of Legal Affairs - Contact the local US Embassy.
+Verify the identity of the student.

+- Gather as much information as possible about circumstances surrounding a student's death abroad.
+Begin an Incident Report so all information is in one document. - DO NOT notify the student's family.
+An official representative of UTSA will do this. - Inform UTSA's International Services Senior Director - Rebecca Pollock's cell: +1.702.403.4121 - After hours: UTSA Campus Police: 210-458-4242 - UTSA's International Services will inform necessary UTSA personnel, including the Vice Provost for Global Initiatives, the Vice President for Student Affairs, the UTSA Police Department, the Office of Communications and Public Affairs as well as the Office of Legal Affairs - Contact the local US Embassy.
 For non-US citizens, notify the embassy or consulate of citizenship for that student.
 The Overseas Citizens Services (OCS) in the Department of State Bureau of Consular Affairs is responsible for the welfare and whereabouts of US citizens traveling and residing abroad.
 Staff are trained and experienced and will follow their own protocols. - UTSA will contact International SOS initially for repatriation assistance.
 They will likely contact the faculty leader abroad directly. - Notify host institution authorities, if applicable.
 All circumstances around the death should be kept private until the local police complete an official investigation. - Notify the rest of the students.
-Ensure that group discussion, individual counseling, and oncall access to staff is available, to the extent possible.
+Ensure that group discussion, individual counseling, and on-call access to staff is available, to the extent possible.
 All circumstances around the death should be kept private until the local police complete an official investigation. - UTSA's Counseling Services: 210-458-4140.
 They are available for counseling via phone if needed.

-APPENDIX D

-Faculty-Led Study Abroad Programs Health Care Checklist
+APPENDIX D Faculty-Led Study Abroad Programs Health Care Checklist